Prime Splitting and Common $N$-Index Divisors in Radical Extensions: Part $p=2$: Common -Index Divisors

 We now want to argue that in Case \ref{CorNCIDsIVi}, we must have $N=1$.
-Assume to the contrary that $N>1$.
+When $v_2(a_0+1)= 3$, the factorization is the same as in Case \ref{CorNCIDsIVii}, cf. Theorem \ref{Thm: Main} Cases \ref{MainIVi2} and \ref{MainIVii}, and we will make the requisite argument when we address Case \ref{CorNCIDsIVii} below.
+Thus, we suppose $v_2(a_0+1)\geq 4$ and $2d_f>\Irr\big(f,2^N\big)$.
+For a contradiction, assume that $N>1$.
 We see that in this situation $f>2$.
 Indeed, for $f=1$, we see that $x-1$ is the only degree 1 factor of $x^{\gcd(h,n_0)}-1$, and $2\not>\Irr\big(1,2^N\big)$ for any $N>0$.
-For $f=2$, there is only one irreducible of degree 2 in $\FF_2[x]$, so the following string of inequalities shows $2$ is not a C$N$-ID:
+For $f=2$, there is only one irreducible of degree 2 in $\FF_2[x]$, so the following string of inequalities shows irreducibles of degree 2 will not cause $2$ to be a C$N$-ID:

 We continue with the assumptions that $f>2$ and $N>1$ in search of a contradiction.
 Following Pleasants \cite[Equation (2)]{Pleasants}, we will employ the following bounds on $\Irr\big(f,q\big)$: